Key takeways

 What qualities do you need to be a property manager?

-It takes more than official property manager schooling to be successful in the role.
+It takes more than official property manager schooling to be a successful property manager.
 Property managers require the right skills and qualities to handle the many day-to-day tasks they’re responsible for.

 The qualities you’ll need to become a property manager include:

-- Patience: Property managers must stay calm when dealing with tenant disputes, late rent, maintenance requests, and so much more.
-Many of these tasks will require ample time to resolve.
+• Patience: Property managers must stay calm when dealing with tenant disputes, late rent, maintenance requests, etc. Many of these tasks will require ample time to resolve.
 It’s also critical to handle these responsibilities with a respectful demeanor.

-- Communicative: Property managers should always remain in contact with tenants, employees, and the owner.
+• Communicative: Property managers should always contact tenants, employees, and the owner.
 It’s up to the manager to relay all information regarding the property to the owner while satisfying tenants.
 Clear and transparent communication with tenants builds trust, creates connections, and makes them feel like part of a community.

-- Knowledgable: Finally, a good property manager is knowledgeable about all things real estate.
+• Knowledgable: Finally, a good property manager knows all things real estate.
 Property managers update themselves on the latest laws and regulations to avoid any legal issues.
-Moreover, it’s vital for property managers to stay on top of finances, so they can then relay that information to owners.
+Moreover, property managers need to stay on top of finances to relay that information to owners.

 How to become a property manager